PiotrBerebecki/movie-search-web-app/README.md

 - The folder structure has been designed to facilitate adding new views: `src/views`

 - A number of functions have been pulled out as separate modules: 'src/helpers'.
-These makes the app easier to test.
+This makes the app easier to test.